 Like reinforcement, a number of steel fiber types are available like round steel fiber produced by cutting round wire into the short length and are commonly used type.
 In the range of 0.25mm to 0.75mm, the typical diameter lies and by silting the sheets about 0.25mm thick, steel fibers having a rectangular c/s are produced.

-With the diameter of wire varying from 0.3mm to 0.5mm have been practically used for fiber from mild steel and by cutting or chopping the wire round steel fibers are produced.
+The diameter of wire varying from 0.3mm to 0.5mm has been practically used for fiber from mild steel and by cutting or chopping the wire round steel fibers are produced.
 By silting flat sheets, flat sheet fibers having a typical c/s ranging from 0.15mm to 0.41mm in thickness and 0.25mm to 0.90mm in width are produced.